Skip to Main Content

 UNF’s Environmental Leadership Symposium

 In April, YELP students will develop a poster presentation summarizing their CAS project and impact.
-YELP students are required to attend and present their poster at UNF's Environmental Leadership Symposium April 18, 2025 from 8 - 11 a.m. at UNF.
-We will communicate with your school on your behalf and we expect this will be recognized as an excused absence.
+YELP students are required to attend and present their poster at UNF's Environmental Student Symposium on Friday, April 17, 2026.
+Please communicate with your school to ensure that this will be recognized as an excused absence.
 UNF students will also be presenting their work at the Symposium as well.
 The Symposium is attended by approximately 150 people (IERE professors, IERE students, environmental community partners, donors, and guests).
 The YELP and UNF student presentations will be a conference-style poster presentation session.
 YELP and UNF students will also be recognized with an award and cords for graduation at the symposium.

 Mentoring